 9. Details of flammable substances and chemicals on site.

-10. An inventory of these will be kept by on the the college network and is available for inspection.
+10. An inventory of these will be kept by on the college network and is available for inspection.

 EMERGENCY PROCEDURES

 Fire and emergency evacuation procedures are posted in the corridor opposite the toilets.
 These procedures will be reviewed at least annually and are made available to everyone on college premises.